mikeal/ZDAG/SPEC.md

 The compression rule is simple:

-* Any non-empty list that only contains entries of the same suppored type MUST be encoded as a typed list.
+* Any non-empty list that only contains entries of the same supported type MUST be encoded as a typed list.
   * You must encode this way, and validate this rule on parsing, in order to ensure determinism.
+Again, this does not necessarily align with the typing rules you may have in schemas you apply to this data or the types in your programming language, this rule is always applied when the data matches a specific criteria because that's the only way to ensure determinism.
 * Any non-empty map that only contains values of the same supported type MUST be encoded as a typed map.
   * Again, determinism.